How To Segment Audiences: A B2B Marketer’s Guide

 Segmenting based on ideal customer profile (ICP) characteristics will surface companies that align closely with your offerings, increasing the likelihood of successful lead generation and conversion.

-Here are some common use cases that our customers use to segment audiences at scale:
+Choose the right audience type to align with the goals established in the previous step.
+Here are some common use cases that customers use to segment audiences at scale:

 Website visitors